 Communities Against Noise and Speed

-On 5th December 3 members of the CANS committee, Dr Jonathan Moore, Chris Nicholson and Rob Baldock, met with Councillors Rob Humby, Hugh Lumby, Roger Huxstep and Rob Mocatta along with Inspector Andy Tester from the Road Policing Unit and members of the Road Traffic Management Team from Hampshire County Council.
+On 5th December 3 members of the CANS committee, Dr Jonathan Moore and Rob Baldock, met with Councillors Rob Humby, Hugh Lumby, Roger Huxstep and Rob Mocatta along with Inspector Andy Tester from the Road Policing Unit and members of the Road Traffic Management Team from Hampshire County Council.

 CANS presented a list of proposed actions which we believe the authorities should be taking to try and alleviate the traffic issues we all experience.
 Some of the actions proposed were: